Tuckahoe (plantation)

-Tuckahoe, also known as Tuckahoe Plantation, or Historic Tuckahoe is located in Tuckahoe, Virginia on Route 650 near Manakin Sabot, Virginia, overlapping both Goochland and Henrico counties, six miles from the town of the same name.
+Tuckahoe, also known as Tuckahoe Plantation, or Historic Tuckahoe is located in Tuckahoe, Virginia on Route 650 near Manakin Sabot, Virginia, overlapping both Goochland and Henrico counties, six miles from the area of the same name.
 Built in the first half of the 18th century, it is a well-preserved example of a colonial plantation house and is particularly distinctive as a colonial prodigy house.
 Thomas Jefferson is also recorded as having spent some of his childhood here.
 It was declared a National Historic Landmark in 1969.

 History

 Thomas Randolph first settled at Tuckahoe around 1714 and is recorded as contributing to the construction of the local Dover Parish (also known as St James Parish) church in the early 1720s.
 Randolph brought with him enslaved people, sufficient in number to be called a workforce, that he inherited from his father William Randolph's estate.
 (Note: William Randolph, the immigrant, purchased large tracts of land over his lifetime that he then gave to his sons upon his death.
 The large land holdings were divided up so that the sons had adjoining plantations.)

 Thomas' son William Randolph III built the mansion.
 He and his wife, Maria Judith Page, had three children (two girls and Thomas Mann Randolph Sr. born 1741).
 His wife died in 1744, and the following year William died.
 Randolph had added a codicil to his will asking that Peter Jefferson come to Tuckahoe Plantation and care for his three orphaned children.
 Peter Jefferson and his wife Jane Randolph Jefferson, Randolph's cousin, moved from Shadwell in Charlottesville to Tuckahoe Plantation with their three daughters and two-year-old son Thomas.
 The Jeffersons and Randolph children lived together in the H-shaped home until 1752.
 Peter Jefferson directed the activities of the plantation and its seven overseers, "retaining a connection to the estate" even during his famous expeditions to map the western part of the state and after he returned to his own plantation of Shadwell.

 Thomas Jefferson, who spent seven years of his childhood at Tuckahoe, came to formulate his moral viewpoint of slavery there:

 The whole commerce between master and slave is a perpetual exercise of the most boisterous passions, the most unremitting despotism on the one part, and degrading submissions on the other.
 Our children see this, and learn to imitate it…